OmarShehata/csta-materials/README.md

 * [Lunar Lander PlayCanvas](https://medium.com/@omar4ur/rescue-the-lunar-lander-a-coderdojo-tutorial-5217d463e26a#.l7vuweb49) - tutorial we wrote on how to fork and make a spaceship fly in PlayCanvas.
 * [Pixlr](http://pixlr.com/editor/) - neat tool for in-browser image editing, used by our students to customize sprites in their hacked Mario games
 * [Mozilla Thimble](http://thimble.mozilla.org/) - great tool for creating web apps in the browser, as well as remixing projects and inline tutorials.
 * [Glitch](https://glitch.com/ ) - awesome tool for making web apps in the browser, complete with a backend, database and everything!
 Also a great place to collaborate in real time as well as remix projects.
-[Here](https://glitch.com/edit/#!/tutsplus-pirate-shooter)'s a sample project I made for a multiplayer games workshop.
+[Here](https://glitch.com/edit/#!/tutsplus-pirate-shooter) is a sample project Omar made for a multiplayer games workshop.

 ## Takeaways

-If you're anything like me and you're terrible at taking notes, we've compiled some of our important takeaways for you here!
+If you're anything like us and you're terrible at taking notes, we've compiled some of our important takeaways for you here!

 ### 1. Young students are capable of working with complex open source software